 Tonfly is well known for their camera helmets.
-Designed in Italy, built in Slovakia, their carbon fibre helmet designs are a bit different than everyone else.
+Designed in Italy, built in Slovakia, their carbon fiber helmet designs are a bit different than everyone else.

 When Giovanni Suzzi, president of Tonfly, offered up an opportunity to review his newest helmets, I was expecting them in the mail in two separate boxes.
 When UPS dropped the package at my door, I was certain an error had been made due to the lightness of the single package.
 I was shocked to find two helmets inside.
 These helmets weigh almost nothing, but yet are incredibly strong, solid, and as protective as any skydiving helmet I’ve ever worn.